 If a customer takes the time to write a review, be kind and be smart; write a reply!
 Businesses who are responsive and who interact with their customers demonstrate that they value their clients.
 Positive reviews will help to raise the profile of your business, and they can also improve your visibility in search results as well.

-You response time matters!
+Your response time matters!
 Especially when dealing with a negative review.
-Addressing their concern quickly and calmly will most likely result the removal of the negative review, or better yet, a change in review to something positive.
+Addressing their concerns quickly and calmly can result in the removal of the negative review by the client, or better yet, a change in review to something positive.
 What most often happens is that others reading the response – take you seriously.

 #5 Ask for Reviews

-You can actively encourage your clients to leave you a review on your Google my Business page by adding a direct link to your page.
+You can actively encourage your clients to leave you a review on your Google my Business page by adding a direct link to your communications.

 Getting more reviews for your GMB page is easy, and in most cases, it can be automated.
-You can include a link on your email signature, with your invoice acknowledgments, on your website, or simply ask people to write a review while you speak with them after they have placed an order with you.
+You can include a link on your email signature, with your invoice, on your website, or simply ask people to write a review while you speak with them.

 Creating a custom link for Google My Business reviews is quick and easy.
 Use this link to create a google my business review URL you can send to your customers.